EMoetez/Telco_behavioral-analysis/README.md

 ## Dataset
 The dataset used for this project contains various features related to customer demographics, account information, and usage patterns.
-It includes both categorical and numerical variables necessary for analysis and modeling.Link to dataset:[Link Text]([URL](https://www.kaggle.com/datasets/mnassrib/telecom-churn-datasets)).
+It includes both categorical and numerical variables necessary for analysis and modeling.
+Link to dataset: [Click here](https://www.kaggle.com/datasets/mnassrib/telecom-churn-datasets).

 ## Methodology
 1. **Data Preprocessing**: